MohamedHamdy1984/booking-course-plugin/project-plan.md

     T --> X
 ```

-This comprehensive plan provides a solid foundation for building the `hamdy-plugin` with clear separation of concerns, scalable architecture, and phased implementation approach.
+This comprehensive plan provides a solid foundation for building the `soob-plugin` with clear separation of concerns, scalable architecture, and phased implementation approach.
 The modular structure allows for easy maintenance and future enhancements.

 Would you like me to proceed with implementing this plan, or would you like to discuss any modifications to the architecture or implementation approach?

-I've created a comprehensive development plan for the `hamdy-plugin` WordPress plugin that implements one-to-one live course booking functionality.
+I've created a comprehensive development plan for the `soob-plugin` WordPress plugin that implements one-to-one live course booking functionality.
 Here's what the plan includes:

 ## Complete Plugin Architecture